-- The Construction Products Regulation (CPR) set down new legal responsibilities for manufacturers, importers and suppliers.
+The 2013 Construction Products Regulation (CPR) sets down new legal responsibilities for manufacturers, importers and suppliers.
 It is now mandatory for all wood-based products to be CE marked.

 The CPR requires a manufacturer to produce an official Declaration of Performance (DoP) about a specific product and the performance characteristics for its intended end-use.

 DoPs can now be made available by manufacturers on their website .
 See APA’s guide to how to do this.
 The EU has also introduced greater flexibility when drawing up a DoP.
 Learn more: FAQ Annex III to CPR 28.5.2014.

 The CPR has introduced seven ‘Basic Requirements for Construction Works’ (BRCW), two of which define relevant product-specific information involving the life-cycle approach.
 The greatest environmental impact is expected from the new BRCW No. 7, which deals with the sustainable use of natural resources, and the expansion of BRCW No. 3 to cover the reduction of life-cycle impacts of greenhouse gases.